AdobeDocs/analytics.en/help/implement/vars/plugins/cleanstr.md

 ```
 Running the plug-in all by itself (without assigning the return value to a variable) does not actually "reset" the variable passed in through the str argument.

-## s Object Replacement
-The cleanStr plug-in does not require AppMeasurement or any other plug-ins and thus does not need to be attached to the s object (or other AppMeasurement object)

 ## Version History

 ### 1.0 (2018-04-15)